Moosquibe/DiffusionLitrev/docs/index.markdown

     - **Autoregressive models** (), e.g. most LLM-s, that factorizes the probability into the product of conditional probabilities according to some sometimes natural, sometimes arbitrary ordering: $p(x)=\prod_ip(x_i\|x_{<i})$.
 The model then learns these conditional distributions (and some seeding distribution for $x_0$).
 This structure makes the evaluation of the likelihood easy, but the generation has to be sequential which can be very slow.
     - **Variational Autoencoders (VAE)**, are latent variable models with a training methodology that jointly learns (1) what latent values are plausible for a given observation (encoder) and (2) how to decode a given value of the latent into a distribution over possible data domain instances.
 It does this to simultaneously optimize a surrogate loss function and close the gap between this surrogate and the likelihood.
-    - **Flow models** that learn invertible deterministic mappings between the latent space and the observation domain.
-Needless to say, this puts a fair amount of restriction of the architecture of this mapping.
+    - **Normalizing flow models** that learn invertible deterministic mappings between the latent space and the observation domain and uses it to transform the latent densities to densities in the data domain.
+Needless to say, the invertibility puts a fair amount of restriction of the architecture of this mapping has been restricted to continuous distributions.
     - **Energy based models** [TODO]
     - **Diffusion models** that are latent variable models, however, the latent is the path of a diffusion process and the prior latent distribution is both learnable.
 They can also be viewed as stochastic flows or stacked VAE-s and use a similar surrogate objective approach.
 They are the subject of this survey and we will go into the topic in much more detail below.

-2. **Implicit generative models** where the probability distribution is implicitly represented by the model of its sampling process.
+2. **Implicit generative models** where the probability distribution is implicitly represented by its sampling process but without a tracktable density/mass function.
 They often require adversarial training which is notoriously unstable and often leads to model collapse.

    - **Generative Adversarial Networks (GAN)**, the state of the art for quite some time, where a generator model is trained to fool a discriminator model which is trained to tell generated and real images apart.
 They have excellent generation properties but are notoriously hard to train.

 3. **Score based generative models** that lets go of tracking the normalization constant and instead models the gradient of the log-likelihood often referred to as the Stein score.
-They can be directly estimated by score-networks through a procedure known as score matching.
+They can be directly estimated by score-networks through a procedure known as score matching after which generation is possible using Langevin dynamics.
 They achieved state of the art performance at the time on many tasks.
+The drawback is that when according to the manifold hypothesis the ambient space is very high dimensional but the data lies on a much much smaller manifold, taking gradients in the ambient space can become somewhat ill defined.

 ### Evaluating generative models

+There are several ways to measure how "far" two probability distributions are, and the particular choice could depend on the application at hand.
+Indeed, [Theis et al, 2016](https://arxiv.org/pdf/1511.01844) showed that unless the true data generating process is a member of the model class, which virtually never happens in practice, different objective functions can lead to very different results.
+Understanding the trade-offs is thus crucial for choosing the right metric for the application at hand.
+Moreover, it is important not to take good performance in one application as evidence of similar performance in another one.
+For example, [Theis et al, 2016](https://arxiv.org/pdf/1511.01844) shows that high likelihood and realistic image synthesis properties do not imply each other at all.

+It is usually uncommon to discuss metrics first, but I find that during the exposition dump of a large sequence of different modelling approaches, it is hard to keep track of how to compare them.
+This is of course a non-exhaustive list as new metrics are invented every day.

+#### Kullback-Leibler divergence

 The most natural criterion to judge performance is how well the model distribution $p(x)$ matches the distribution of $q(x)$ of the data.
-There are several ways to measure how "far" two probability distributions are, and the particular choice could depend on the particular application at hand.
-However, the most common choice is to use KL-divergence (also known as relative entropy) due to its connection to the likelihood function.
+However, the most common choice is to use KL-divergence (also known as relative entropy) due to its connection to the likelihood function (thus especially favored by likelihood based learning).
 It is defined as

 $$ D(q \| p) = \int q(x)\log\frac{q(x)}{p(x)} dx $$